froden/dispatch.js/Readme.md

 # Dispatch.js

-Dispatch.js is a minimal JS library for routing hash change events to handlers, with parameters.
+Dispatch.js is a micro JS library for routing browser hash change events to handlers, with parameters.

 ## Example